NVIDIA-Omniverse/kit-extension-sample-excel-connection/README.md

 # Excel Connection Sample and Tutorial

-This repository includes a working tutorial (source code and assets) that can synchronize data between NVIDIA Omniverse and Microsoft Excel.
-Please find a tutorial below that explains the code and how you can expand upon it.
+This repository includes a working sample (source code and assets) that can synchronize data between NVIDIA Omniverse and Microsoft Excel.
+This readme containes two major sections.
+The first section explains how to use the sample as-is.
+The second section is a tutorial that explains how the sample was developed.

 ## Using the sample